 How AI is Reshaping Talent, Training, and Logistics to Build the Workforce and Military Force of the Future

 Artificial intelligence is radically transforming the military—an institution grappling with an eligibility crisis at home.
-According to the Department of Defense, a mere 23% of Americans aged 17 to 24 qualify for military force without needing a waiver, meaning that 77% are currently ineligible due to factors like obesity, drug use, mental or physical health issues.
+According to the Department of Defense, a mere 23% of Americans aged 17 to 24 qualify for military force without needing a waiver, meaning that 77% are currently ineligible due to factors like obesity, drug use, and mental or physical health issues.
 This stark reality intensifies the urgency for smarter, data-driven solutions: AI-driven analytics that can refine recruiting strategies, predict readiness, and help optimize both talent acquisition and human capital management.

 But how exactly can AI help the U.S. military win the “war for talent” while also modernizing its massive infrastructure?
 What lessons can private industry learn from the defense sector’s adoption of AI-driven workforce strategies?